-Repository: Special Collections, Carrier Library, James Madison University
+- Special Collections, Carrier Library, James Madison University

-Title: Wampler Family Papers, 1798-1962
+- Wampler Family

-Creator: Wampler Family
+- Wampler Family Papers

 - The Wampler Family Papers contain family items, legal and financial documents, and agricultural information related to the Wampler family in Dayton, Virginia.

-Preferred Citation: [identification of item], [box#, folder #], Wampler Family Papers, 1798-1962, SC 0150, Special Collections, Carrier Library, James Madison University, Harrisonburg, VA
+[identification of item], [box#, folder #], Wampler Family Papers, 1798-1962, SC 0150, Special Collections, Carrier Library, James Madison University, Harrisonburg, VA

 The Wamplers have been one of the most influential families in Rockingham County, Virginia.
 John Wampler and family, members of the Brethren Church, moved from Pennsylvania to the Timberville area of the county in 1811.
 In 1871, John Wampler III purchased a farm in Dayton that he named Sunny Slope and built a house there.
 His son, Charles W., began various agricultural experiments, particularly in poultry raising, and was one of the earliest farmers to hatch eggs in incubators.
 He served as the first Rockingham County Extension Agent and in 1927, with two brothers, founded the Wampler Feed and Seed Company.
 His son Charles Jr., born at Sunny Slope in 1915, continued and furthered these business ventures and community endeavors, including serving in the Virginia House of Delegates from 1954-1966.

-Scope and Content:
+Scope and Content

 The Wampler Family Papers, 1798-1962, consist of five folders of letters, deeds, and agricultural information from 1798 to 1962 related to the Wampler family of Dayton, Virginia.
 The collection is arranged topically into five folders.